thinkahead123/alpaca.cpp/README.md

 git clone https://github.com/thinkahead123/alpaca.cpp
 cd alpaca.cpp

-# if you use macbook pro M1, cp ./CMakefileLists.MBP_M1.txt ./CMakefileLists.txt
+# if you use macbook pro M1, there are bugs when running ./chat:
+#  1. cause 'illegal hardware instruction'
+#  2. running speed is very slowly
+# use the copy firstly to cover old one
+# cp ./CMakeLists.MBP_M1.txt ./CMakeLists.txt
 cmake .
 make chat
 ./chat